A Beautiful Sunset: Plot

 In an unknown base, Twilight tells his comrades that to truly defeat the Slayer, one must strip her of her greatest armor, her moral certainty.
 They must twist her view of right and wrong, or twist the views of the ones she helps.
 Back in Scotland, in an infirmary, a bedridden and bandaged Satsu expresses her disappointment to a bandaged Buffy.
 Satsu understands Buffy's view on love and ask if she is hurt, Buffy states that she will eventually heal, that together they will heal.
 Buffy talks to Xander of her confrontation with Twilight and how he was stronger than anything she has encountered so far.
-She expresses the fears that Twilight released in her, that she wasn't making a difference.
-Buffy feels that she isn't making a difference, that the girls she awakened weren't and that she didn't have any connection with them.
+She expresses the fears that Twilight released in her, that she was not making a difference.
+Buffy feels that she is not making a difference, that the girls she awakened weren't and that she did not have any connection with them.
 Xander assures her that Buffy awakened confidence and purpose that the girls never had before.
-Buffy jokes that Xander should just ask Renee out already, while Xander jokes that she shouldn't state the obvious and that she shouldn't change the subject.
+Buffy jokes that Xander should just ask Renee out already, while Xander jokes that she should not state the obvious and that she should not change the subject.
 He assures to Buffy that what she created is more than a monster-fighting army, it is a connected state.
 Buffy still feels she has no connection amongst the girls, Xander replies that it is not she that is supposed to, the person who brought all of it together gave up her connection so that the others would feel it, so that the other chosen girls could feel like they had a place to fit in, a place where they belonged.
 Buffy agrees, and in contrast to the opening sees that what she did truly was for the better.